 Image Comparison Views

-Kaleidoscope helps you to find the changes in image files by providing four different modes that are each designed to bring out the many different kinds of changes that are possible in image files.
+Kaleidoscope helps you to find the changes between images.
+It does that in part by offering four different modes that are each designed to bring out the many different kinds of changes that are possible in image files.

 You can switch between these views by using one of the following methods:

-Choose between Two Up, One Up, Split or Difference in the View menu
+Use the View menu to choose between Two Up, One Up, Split or Difference.

 Choose between Two Up, One Up, Split or Difference in the top toolbar